QCD analysis of non-singlet structure functions at NNLO accuracy, based on the Laplace transform: Appendix A

 \section{Appendix A}

-\begin{widetext} The Laplace transforms at the NLO and NNLO approximations for splitting function and the Wilson coefficient functions, related to the nonsinglet sectors of straucture function which we used in Eqs.~(\ref{eq:fi-nonsinglet},\ref{eq:Fp}-\ref{eq:FNS}) are presented here.
-In deriving the NLO and NNLO Wilson coefficients $C_{2NS}^{(1)}$ and $C_{2NS}^{(2)}$ in Laplace $s$-space we use the results for theses function at $x$-space which exist in Ref.~\cite{Moch:1999eb,Vermaseren:2005qc}.
-The NLO and NNLO results for splitting functions in $s$-space, i.e. $\Phi_{(NS)}^{\rm NLO}$ and $\Phi_{(NS)}^{\rm NNLO}$ are calculated from the results of these functions in $x$-space which have presented in Ref.~\cite{Curci:1980uw,Moch:2004pa}.
+\begin{widetext} In this appendix, we present the Laplace transforms for the NLO and NNLO splitting functions as well as the Wilson coefficient functions.
+They are related to the non-singlet sectors of structure function used in Eq.~(\ref{eq:fi-nonsinglet}) and Eqs.~(\ref{eq:Fp})-(\ref{eq:FNS}).
+In deriving the NLO and NNLO Wilson coefficients $C_{2NS}^{(1)}$ and $C_{2NS}^{(2)}$ in Laplace $s$-space, we use the corresponding results at $x$-space given in Refs.~\cite{Moch:1999eb,Vermaseren:2005qc}.
+The NLO and NNLO splitting functions in $s$-space, i.e. $\Phi_{(NS)}^{\rm NLO}$ and $\Phi_{(NS)}^{\rm NNLO}$, are calculated from the corresponding results in $x$-space which are given in Refs.~\cite{Curci:1980uw,Moch:2004pa}. {{} The obtained results for splitting functions and the Wilson coefficients in $s$-space are as following:}

 \end{widetext}